 Though it’s now a week since the election, the real work of compiling and analysing all the data is only just getting underway.
 Having already looked at the headline results across the country, the logical next step is to drill down a bit and look at how each party’s vote was spready across the country.
 This piece will just be looking at the Regional List Vote, as the ballot with the most options.
 For the four parties contesting every constituency, their distribution is pretty similar on the Constituency Vote as well, though generally slightly higher.

-In each map, darker colours indicate stronger support.
+The original image maps remain available if you click underneath.
+In each of these maps, darker colours indicate stronger support.
 The map on the left shows constituencies coloured by “Natural Breaks”, which better captures the overall spread of results, whilst on the right they are broken down into “Quartiles”, which shows the results roughly in relation to one another.

 As has been the case for the past few elections, the SNP continued to draw their strongest support from the Central Belt, particularly around Glasgow and Lanarkshire.
 Three of their top five strongest constituencies were in those areas.
 Although support leaked away from most of the North East, the other two in the top five were the Dundee constituencies.

 - #1 – Dundee City West (52.1%)